jbcoe/propagate_const/README.md

 # Integration
-Propagate const is shiped as a single header file, [`propagate_const.h`](https://github.com/jbcoe/propagate_const/blob/master/propagate_const.h) that can be directly included in your project or included via an official [release package](https://github.com/jbcoe/propagate_const/releases).
+Propagate const is shipped as a single header file, [`propagate_const.h`](https://github.com/jbcoe/propagate_const/blob/master/propagate_const.h) that can be directly included in your project or included via an official [release package](https://github.com/jbcoe/propagate_const/releases).
 ## CMake
 To include in your CMake build then add a dependency upon the interface target, `propagate_const::propagate_const`.
-This provides the neccessary include paths and C++ features required to include `propagate_const` into your project.
+This provides the necessary include paths and C++ features required to include `propagate_const` into your project.

-### Extenal
+### External
 To include `propagate_const` you will need use find package to locate the provided namespace imported targets from the generated package configuration.
 The package configuration file, *propagate_const-config.cmake* can be included from the install location or directly out of the build tree.
 ```cmake
 # CMakeLists.txt